BayatGames/conventions/security/authentication.md

 - **Password Change Verification**: Require current password to set a new one
 - **Prevent Password Reuse**: Maintain history of password hashes to prevent reuse
 - **Sensitive Account Lockout**: Implement progressive delays or temporary lockouts after multiple failed attempts
+- **Advanced Policies**: For more detailed password lifecycle management, account recovery, and special account policies, refer to the [Password Policy and Conventions](password-policy.md) document

 ## Multi-Factor Authentication (MFA)